 A will can also describe instructions for any dependent or pet.
 Review your documents regularly It's not uncommon to take a “one-size-fits-all” approach to estate planning.
 Recent years have taught us that planning a health crisis or disability is essential.
 If you manage the estate of a deceased loved one, expect to pay thousands of dollars for a moderate estate.

-Your financial advisor can work with your tax, legal and estate planning professionals to help ensure that you have an estate plan that fits your goals.
+If you're in Vancouver, your financial advisor can work with your Vancouver tax accountant, legal and estate planning professionals to help ensure that you have an estate plan that fits your goals.
 Estate planning is the process of designating who will receive your assets in the event of death or disability.
 But what about estate planning?
 This critical topic often ends up in the background because the timing “doesn't seem right.
 An estate plan puts you in the driver's seat when it comes to how your assets are transferred, who will care for your children, and who can make decisions on your behalf.

 The benefits of maintaining a dialogue about estate planning within your family are not limited to asset protection and an accurate understanding of intentions.
 The tax information and estate planning information contained herein is general in nature, is provided for informational purposes only and should not be interpreted as legal or tax advice.
 There are many services from LegalZoom, Quicken's WillMaker software that will allow you to create a will (and a succession plan that includes most of the documents mentioned above) on your own.
 While none of us like to think about dying, inadequate or no planning can lead to family disputes, property falling into the wrong hands, lengthy court litigation, and overpaying money in wealth taxes.